Experience Exchange for Decent Work

 This project is a continuation of the project “Decent Work for social sector employees in Latvia” (2019/101984), which focused on training employees of local governments on how to conduct a social dialogue on decent working conditions, and how to involve social service employees in the decision-making process.

-The following main activities are planned:
+The following main activities were included:

 1. Study visit to Norway for 20 representatives from Social Services and Custody Courts from different municipalities and regions, including site visits in local governments.